rjsf-team/react-jsonschema-form/README.md

 ```

 This is useful if you expose the `uiSchema` as pure JSON, which can't carry functions.

-The following props are passed to the widget component:

-- `schema`: The JSONSchema subschema object for this field;
-- `value`: The current value for this field;
-- `required`: The required status of this field;
-- `onChange`: The value change event handler; call it with the new value everytime it changes;
-- `placeholder`: The placeholder value, if any;
-- `options`: The list of options to pass as props to the custom widget component (see next section).

-> Note: Prior to v0.35.0, the `options` prop contained the list of options (`label` and `value`) for `enum` fields.
-Since v0.35.0, it now exposes this list as the `enumOptions` property within the `options` object.

 #### Custom widget options